 There was a site by fungicide interaction for grain yield.
 Higher yields were recorded at Hart (1.74 t/ha) than at Minnipa (1.30 t/ha) which is likely to be due to higher rainfall and a longer and more favourable season finish (Table 3).
-The disease index scores showed that disease was strongly correlated ($R^2=0.72$, $P \le 0.05$, data not presented) with grain yields across the two sites hence disease was a major driver in yield loss in 2016.
-At Hart, the highest grain yields were recorded from the fortnightly Chlorothalonil (2.67 t/ha) treatment over all other treatments.
-This treatment received its last fungicide spray in early spring, 8 November, which was almost three and half months after the early flowering stage compared to when most other treatments had ceased having foliar sprays (15 August).
-Comparatively at Minnipa the last Chlorothalonil spray was applied on 19 October, two months after the early flowering stage sprays (17 August) highlighting the longer and more favourable finishing conditions experienced at Hart.
-Yields at Hart were improved by 20% from the use of Aviator Xpro® and Amistar Xtra® treatment over the current industry practice, Mancozeb (2 kg/ha) and the Nil treatment which both vielded similarly.
+The disease index scores showed that disease was strongly correlated ( $R^2$ =0.72, $P \le 0.05$ , data not presented) with grain yields across the two sites hence disease was a major driver in yield loss in 2016.
+At Hart, the highest grain yields were recorded from the fortnightly chlorothalonil (2.67 t/ha) treatment over all other treatments.
+This treatment received its last fungicide spray in early Spring, 8 November, which was almost three and half months after the early flowering stage compared when most other treatments had ceased having foliar sprays (15 August).
+Comparatively at Minnipa the last chlorothalonil spray was applied on the 19 October, two months after the early flowering stage sprays (17 August) highlighting the longer and more favourable finishing conditions experienced at Hart.
+Yields at Hart were improved by 20% from the use of Aviator Xpro® and Amistar Xtra® treatment over the current industry practice, mancozeb (2 kg/ha) and the nil treatment which both yielded similarly.

-At Minnipa, the fortnightly Chlorothalonil treatment yielded similar to a number of treatments including all Aviator Xpro® treatments, one of the Amistar Xtra® and the lower rate of Mancozeb (500 g/ha) which was applied at five separate occasions. performance The of these fungicides in grain yield response was guite remarkable given that the fortnightly Chlorothalonil treatment had received up to 10 sprays whereas the other treatments had only received sprays ranging from 2 to 5 in number.
-Notably, there was no yield improvement from the application of the current industry practice, Mancozeb (2 kg/ha) over the Nil treatment.
+At Minnipa, the fortnightly chlorothalonil treatment yielded similar to a number of treatments including all Aviator Xpro® treatments, one of the Amistar Xtra® and the lower rate of mancozeb (500 g/ha) which was applied at five separate occasions.
+The performance of these fungicides in grain yield response was quite remarkable given that the fortnightly chlorothalonil treatment had received up to 10 sprays whereas the other treatments had only received sprays ranging from two to five in number.
+Notably, there was no yield improvement from the application of the current industry practice, mancozeb (2 kg/ha) over the nil treatment.
 These results suggested that both application timing and type of product were important for disease control under high disease pressure conditions at both sites in 2016.